 The Fairness for High-Skilled Immigrants Act is officially known as S.B.
 386, and it is pending passage in the Senate.
-We have written about the dangers of the act here and here.
+We have written about the dangers of the act: The Fairness for High-Skilled Immigrants Act Is Not That Fair and Fight the Fairness for High Skilled Immigrants Act.
 It may pass by unanimous consent without a vote or hearing if we don’t rally some opposition to it.

 S.B.
 386 will change the face of employment-based immigration for at least a decade in a move that is largely a gift to the tech industry, lifting the caps for workers from India and China, which will effectively block employment-based immigration for other industries—including health care and the oil and gas industry, which should concern Louisianans—and force those currently on DACA to leave the country and move to countries they have never lived in for more than a decade if they tried to adjust their status by getting jobs.